 What Can Cause FLUTD To Return?

-Stress and diet are both potential triggers for recurrence of FLUTD, so talk to your veterinarian about your cat’s home environment and ask for food recommendations.
+Stress and diet are both potential triggers for recurrence of FLUTD, so talk to your vet about your cat’s home environment and ask for food recommendations.

-Cats with this problem should ideally be fed exclusively canned food, usually formulated to reduce urine pH and prevent the formation of urine crystals.
+Cats with this problem should ideally eat exclusively canned food, usually formulated to reduce urine pH and prevent the formation of urine crystals.

 Have you ever spotted blood in your cat’s urine?
 How did the vet treat it?
 Let us know in the comments below!